xli1224/stephenmcd.github.com/_posts/tumblr/2011-06-16-does-mezzanine-scale.md

 [Mezzanine](http://mezzanine.jupo.org/) and
-[Django](https://www.djangoproject.com/) recently came on up on the [mezzanine-users mailing list](http://groups.google.com/group/mezzanine- users/topics), to which I offered the following reply.

-Mezzanine and Django itself are fantastic choices for someone concerned with scaling for high traffic.
+[Django](https://www.djangoproject.com/) recently came on up on the [mezzanine-users mailing list](http://groups.google.com/group/mezzanine- users/topics), to which I offered the following reply: Mezzanine and Django itself are fantastic choices for someone concerned with scaling for high traffic.

 The [Mozilla add-ons](https://addons.mozilla.org) site that hosts all Firefox